t 0117 287 2088 e info@arbor-neuro.com

 Occupational Therapy

-All Occupational Therapists will be members of the Royal College of Occupational Therapists, HCPC registered and experienced within the field of neurorehabilitation.
+All Arbor Occupational Therapists are members of the Royal College of Occupational Therapists, HCPC registered and experienced within the field of neurorehabilitation.

 Occupational Therapists are skilled at considering an individual’s physical, psychological, social and environmental needs to assist participation in daily activities.